MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/opsworks.md

 - Auto Healing:
     - For Amazon EBS-backed instance:
-        1. OpsWorks stops the EC2 instance and verifies that is sopped
+        1. OpsWorks stops the EC2 instance and verifies that it is stopped
         2. Starts the EC2 instance
 - CloudWatch Events: we can create rules for reacting to OpsWork instance changes